TekNellCo/Clock-Weather/README.md

 First attempt at using API's and making a digital clock

+--------THIS LOOKS ATROCIOUS ON MOBILE.
+I HAVE BEEN USING CHROME TOOLS TO TEST AND IT LOOKS NOTHING LIKE IT------------------

 Overall im happy how it came out.
 The hardest part was probably the design itself.
 Since im not studying UI/UX I had to design what I felt looked good.
 I originally planned on doing 3 designs but I want to move on to more projects and not waste time on the last design.

 Things I learned :